a-sit-plus/warden-supreme/docs/docs/technical/ios.md

 For these reasons, Warden Supreme does not natively support it, but rather relies on attestation with emulated key attestation to mimic the simple, but powerful model Android uses.
 In the end, re-attestation using fresh attestations rather than asserting a state before a critical section is much more decoupled from specific user actions.

+### Receipts
+A third concept not discussed so far is the _receipt_ and its dual purpose.
+On the one hand, it is an integral part of the attestation structure sent from an iOS device to the back-end.
+It contains, for example, the bundle identifier, the attestation certificate and a validity period.

+On the other hand, it is possible to save this receipt on the back-end after a successful attestation and send it to Apple's servers at a later point in time, for additional risk assessment.
+In return, you'll receive a new receipt with a risk metric.
+This is where things get somewhat fuzzy.
+[According to Apple](https://developer.apple.com/documentation/devicecheck/assessing-fraud-risk?language=objc#Interpret-the-metric), it _indicates the number of attested keys associated with a given device over the past 30 days_ and one should _look for this value to be a low number_ (for whatever that means).

+The main issue with sending receipts to Apple servers has less to do with vague claims about an opaque service, but rather with privacy: While Apple already learns quite a bit through AppAttest, it is only possible to send receipts to Apple's servers after registering to receive an authentication token and in the end, your back-end will directly communicate with infrastructure operated by Apple.

+!!! note inline end
+    For critical services and a real risk of a single rogue device being used to create hundreds or thousands of attestations by proxy, it **can** be viable to utilise Apple's service to assess fraud risk.
+Use at your own discretion.

+In summary, Apple is able to provide a risk metric that is highly dependent on user behaviour with no clear guidance on how to interpret the metric at a substantially privacy cost.
+For these reasons, Warden Supreme considers this out of scope.
+However, Warden Supreme provides a `ValidatedAttestation` object at teh end of a successful attestation verification and this object contains the receipt that can be extracted, stored, and sent to Apple for risk assessment, if desired.

 ## Operational guidance